Rhialto/PET_MEGA65/README.md

 There have been many different versions of PET, and the MegaPET aims to support most of them, eventually.

-This project is organized in 2 git repositories.
-The top-level one is a snapshot of the MiSTer2MEGA65 framework, and much of the actual PET is in a submodule [CORE/PET2001_MiSTer](https://github.com/Rhialto/PET2001_MiSTer).
+This project is organized in 3 git repositories.
+The top-level one is a snapshot of the MiSTer2MEGA65 framework (which also brings the QNICE repo with it), and much of the actual PET is in a submodule [CORE/PET2001_MiSTer](https://github.com/Rhialto/PET2001_MiSTer).
 If you want to get the source code, use these commands:

 * `git clone https://github.com/Rhialto/PET_MEGA65`
 * `cd PET_MEGA65`